PhilipGriffith/RethinkingBayesCode/_sephiroth/2-medium.md

 			The default is 9.
 	Returns:
 		p_grid: np.array
-			An evenly-spaced grid between 0 and 1.
+			An evenly-spaced parameter grid between 0 and 1.
 		posterior: np.array
 			The posterior distribution.
 	"""
-	# First, define the grid
+	# First, define the parameter grid
 	p_grid = np.linspace(0, 1, prior.shape[0])
 	# Then compute the likelihood at each point in the grid
 	likelihood = stats.binom.pmf(success, tosses, p_grid)